milanofthe/pathsim/docs/source/examples/linear_feedback.rst

    :alt: block diagram of linear feedback system

 The block diagramm above can be translated to a netlist by using the blocks and the connection class provided by `PathSim`.
-First lets import the `Simulation` and `Connection` classes and the required blocks from the block library:
+First lets import the :class:`.Simulation` and :class:`.Connection` classes and the required blocks from the block library:

 .. code-block:: python